 5. What am I enjoying most in my life right now?
 What about that do I enjoy?
 How does that make me feel?

 How can you reframe the questions you ask?
 If you’ve tried it, how did it affect your life?
-Let’s discuss in the comments below.
+Share one specific question that’s worked for you in the comments below below.

 Photo by Dave Bourgeau.